Ready to change the game?

 - Real world and practical skills that are integrated into coursework from the beginning to the end of the program

 - Advice and mentorship by diverse and experienced special education professionals

 Designed with pre-service and in-service teachers in mind.

 The duration of the program varies with each individual program of study.
 For instance, candidates who declared Elementary Education major with Special Education as their chosen “other endorsable content area” will, upon satisfactory completion of degree and WA State Certification requirements, be eligible for the Special Education endorsement.

-Similarly, Special Education competencies are built into the Masters of Education and Master of Arts in Teaching in Special Education programs – candidates who have successfully met the requirements will be eligible for the Special Education endorsement.
+Similarly, Special Education competencies are built into the Master of Education – candidates who have successfully met the requirements will be eligible for the Special Education endorsement.
 Candidate individualized length of program may progress as follows:

 - Elementary Undergraduate with SPED minor or endorsement: 4 years (including summers as needed & HYBRID)

 - Secondary Certification with SPED minor or endorsement: 4 years (including summers as needed)

 - Master of Initial Teaching (MIT) Instruction Elementary with SPED: 31 credits endorsable content area: 2 ½ - 3 years (candidates who have not completed any SPED competencies prior to acceptance into the program).
 In-person, including Summers as needed and Hybrid courses.